singleplatform-eng/ansible-users/README.md

 * home - the home directory of the user to create (optional, defaults to /home/username)
 * uid - The numeric user id for the user.
 This is required for uid consistency across systems.
-* gid - The numeric group id for the group (optional).
-Otherwise, the uid will be used
+* group - The name of the the group (optional).
+Otherwise if users_create_per_user_group is true, the group created for the user will be used, if users_create_per_user_group is false the system default will be used.
 * password - If a hash is provided then that will be used, but otherwise the account will be locked
 * groups - a list of supplementary groups for the user.